jonatack/bitcoin-development/how-to-review-bitcoin-core-prs.md

 sparked the possibility to me of perhaps doing the same.

-Finally, a big thank you to the Core contributors for their patience with my stumbling review attempts so far, notably John Newbery, Marco Falke, João Barbosa, practicalswift, Gregory Sanders, Jonas Schnelli, Pieter Wuille and Wladimir van der Laan, and to Adam Jonas and John Newbery for their guidance and advice from the start.
+Finally, a big thank you to the Core contributors for their patience with my review attempts so far, notably John Newbery, Marco Falke, João Barbosa, practicalswift, Gregory Sanders, Jonas Schnelli, Pieter Wuille and Wladimir van der Laan, and to Adam Jonas and John Newbery for their guidance and advice from the start.

 Cheers,